fuchs-fabian/simbashlog-notify-helper-py/README.md

   - Provides access to log data in a structured format using [pandas](https://pandas.pydata.org/) DataFrames.
   - Summary generation.
 - Provides access to log severity levels and their details based on [RFC 5424](https://tools.ietf.org/html/rfc5424) to create a more informative notifier.
+- Provides functions so that validations are carried out and other aids that greatly simplify the creation of a notifier script.

 > **Note:** This package is designed to be used with [`simbashlog`](https://github.com/fuchs-fabian/simbashlog).
 If you are not familiar with `simbashlog`, please have a look at the "core" repository: